Why the zones feel different

 - Avoid entertainment-led distraction

-- Reinforce the branch brand
+- Reinforce the dealership brand

 The showroom should feel alive, but not loud.